LDPC codes: comparing cluster graphs to factor graphs: Message passing approach

-The schedule is determined by firstly identifying the larger parity check clusters in the graph.
-Following Figure~\ref{fig:ldpc16}, we select the larger clusters $\phi_0$ (with cardinality 7) and $\phi_3$ (with cardinality 6).
-The message schedule starts with the selected clusters as initial sources and proceeds by visiting all its neighbouring clusters, which become the immediate next layer of clusters.
-A set of available clusters are kept to make sure that clusters from previous layers are not revisited, which helps minimise the effect of loops.
+The message passing schedule is determined by first identifying the larger parity check clusters in the graph.
+We select the larger clusters $\phi_0$ (with cardinality 7) and $\phi_3$ (with cardinality 6).
+The message schedule starts with the selected clusters as initial sources $\mathcal{S}$ and proceeds by visiting all its neighbouring clusters $\mathcal{N}$, which become the immediate next layer of clusters.
+A set of available clusters $\mathcal{A}$ is kept to make sure that clusters from previous layers are not revisited, which helps minimise the effect of loops.
 We repeat this procedure to add subsequent layers of clusters until all clusters are included.
-This procedure isolates the initially selected large parity check clusters from the rest of the clusters.
+The source-destination pairs are stored in a message schedule $\mathcal{M}$.
+This procedure isolates the initially selected large parity check clusters from the rest of the clusters as shown in Fig.~\ref{fig:ldpc16}.
 The idea is to keep the expensive clusters at the final layer so that the smaller (less expensive) parity clusters, in preceding layers, can resolve most of the uncertainty about the even parity states.
 When the larger parity clusters get updated, some of the even parity states in their discrete tables may have zero probability, which are removed due to our software implementation.
 This further reduces a large parity cluster's computational footprint.
+Our layered message passing schedule is detailed in Algorithm 1.